IntelRealSense/realsense-ros/realsense_slam/README.md

 rs_slam_test released by Perc-China(draft)
 ==============================================
 This package contains a ROS wrapper for Intel's SLAM library.
 The rs_slam_test package provides a solution of SLAM as a ROS nodelet.
-It take the messages sent by realsense_camera nodelet.
+It take the messages sent by realsense_ros_camera nodelet.
 The objective of this module is to find out map information and 2Dpose of agent.

 1. Hardwarei/Software Requirement
 ----------------------------------------------